 - our students are empowered to make positive contributions to society – locally, nationally or internationally – through attributes including awareness, understanding, reflection and intellectual curiosity

-- our graduates have high levels of personal, professional, and academic skills enabling them to fulfil their potential and thrive in their chosen employment
+- our graduates have high levels of personal, professional, and academic skills enabling them to fulfil their potential and thrive in their chosen employment.

 Our Vision is to be an outstanding and inclusive University community, characterised by excellence in education, research and innovation, working in partnership with others for the advancement of knowledge, in support of the global common good.

 In accordance with our Mission and charitable purposes, we aim to benefit society through our research.
 Our research ethos has a strong focus upon impact, tackling challenges of global significance from sustainability to health and wellbeing.
-One of the four strategic pillars of our new University Strategy is ‘driving high-impact research’.
+One of the four strategic pillars of our Strategy is ‘driving high-impact research’.
 Our faculty comprises some of the finest researchers from around the world.
 As established in our Royal Charter, we value research partnerships and work with business, industry, the professions, the public sector and the voluntary sector.
-Consequently, our research benefits a wide range of stakeholders with international as well as national beneficiaries, ranging from individuals with improved health to international corporates with more energy-efficient products.
-‘Enhancing strategic partnerships’ is also one of the four strategic pillars of our new University Strategy.
+Consequently, our research benefits a wide range of stakeholders with international as well as national beneficiaries, ranging from individuals with improved health to international corporates with more energy efficient products.
+‘Enhancing strategic partnerships’ is also one of the four strategic pillars of our Strategy.

 Through advancing knowledge, our research has a wide range of public benefits: